Eargo vs. Oticon

 • Lack of online transparency about cost

-• Can only be purchased from a hearing care professional
+• Can be purchased only from a hearing care professional

 Eargo vs. Oticon Pricing